All work

 The problem

-Gas fees are paid in the native token of whatever network you're transacting on.
-Send USDC on Ethereum and you still need ETH in your wallet to cover the fee, even though you're not sending ETH.
-Want to send your entire ETH balance?
-You can't.
-You need to mentally reserve enough for gas, and gas costs fluctuate in real time so you don't know exactly how much to hold back.
+Gas fees are paid in the native token of the network you are transacting on.
+Send USDC (a USD backed stablecoin pegged to the US dollar) on Ethereum and you still need to have ETH (Ethereum token) in your wallet to cover the fee.
+Want to send all your ETH in one go?
+Sorry, no bueno.
+You need to work out how much gas you need in a fluctuating market.
+Talk about mental load.

 The reframe